Mixed Semi-Supervised Generalized-Linear-Regression with Applications to Deep-Learning and Interpolators: Introduction

-As discussed above, the motivation for SSL arises when the amount of unlabeled data is much larger than the amount of labeled data, which means that $m>>n,p$.
-In this case, it is natural to assume that we have the ability to accurately estimate the expectation $\mathbb{E}\left[\varphi (x) \right]$ for any given function $\varphi$, averaging it over the set $Z$ as follows: $\mathbb{E}_x\left[\varphi (x) \right] \approx \frac{1}{m} \sum_{i=1}^m \varphi (z_i)$.
-In order to simplify the analysis in this paper and focus on key results, we adopt the \textit{total information} scenario that assumes a diverging amount of unlabeled data, $m\to \infty$.
-While the assumption of total information appears crucial, we emphasize its importance mainly for clarity and succinctness.
-Appendix \ref{appB} presents a brief analysis of a case without this assumption, demonstrating that the core arguments of this paper remain valid provided that the amount of unlabeled data exceeds that of the labeled data.
-Moreover, in empirical simulations, we use a large but finite set of unlabeled data, showing that breaking the assumption of total information does not significantly affect practical results.
+The motivation for SSL arises when the amount of unlabeled data greatly exceeds the amount of labeled data, that is, when $m \gg n,p$.
+In such cases, it is reasonable to assume that the expectation $\mathbb{E}_x\left[\varphi (x) \right]$ of a function of interest $\varphi$ can be well evaluated by its empirical average over the unlabeled set $Z$, i.e., $\frac{1}{m} \sum_{i=1}^m \varphi (z_i)$.
+This motivates what we refer to as the \textit{total information} assumption, meaning that the expectations $\mathbb{E}_x\left[\varphi (x) \right]$ of all relevant functions $\varphi$ are known with high accuracy.
+We adopt this assumption in our theoretical analysis primarily for clarity and analytical tractability.
+However, Appendix \ref{appB} presents a brief analysis without this assumption, showing that our core theoretical conclusions still hold as long as the amount of unlabeled data is sufficiently large.
+Furthermore, in our empirical simulations, we rely on large but finite unlabeled datasets, and the results indicate that relaxing the total information assumption does not substantially impact practical performance.

-Taking advantage of the total information scenario, \cite{yuval2022semi} introduced the following semi-supervised estimator of $\beta$, which integrate the knowledge of $P_x$ into the optimization problem: